The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: Introduction

 \section{Introduction}

-The classical Saito-Kurokawa subspace of Siegel modular forms on $\PGSp_4$ has many characterizations.
-One way to define the Saito-Kurokawa subspace is in terms of theta lifts from half-integral weight modular forms on $\SL_2$ to $\SO_5 \simeq \PGSp_4$.
-The image of this theta lift can be characterized in terms Fourier coefficients, yielding the classical identification of the Saito-Kurokawa subspace with the Maass Spezialschar as recalled in Section \ref{sec:classical}.
+The classical Saito-Kurokawa subspace of Siegel modular forms on $\PGSp(4)$ has many characterizations.
+One way to define the Saito-Kurokawa subspace is in terms of theta lifts from half-integral weight modular forms on $\mathrm{Mp}(2)$ (the metaplectic cover of $\SL(2)$) to $\SO(5) \simeq \PGSp(4)$.
+The image of this theta lift can be characterized in terms of Fourier coefficients, yielding the classical identification of the Saito-Kurokawa subspace with the Maass Spezialschar as recalled in Section~\ref{sec:classical}.
 With this definition, it becomes an interesting question to ask whether (semi)-classical characterizations, such as the Maass relations, apply to generalizations of the Saito-Kurokawa lifting.

-In the present work, we give an affirmative answer to this question for the theta lifting from $\Sp_4$ to $\SO_8$, and present a generalization of the theory of the Maass Spezialschar of Siegel modular forms to the setting of quaternionic modular forms (QMF) on $\SO_8$.
-In the process, we develop a notion of Fourier-Jacobi coefficient for quaternionic modular forms on groups of type $\SO(4,n+2)$.
+In the present work, we give an affirmative answer to this question for the theta lift from $\Sp(4)$ to $\SO(8)$, and present a generalization of the theory of the Maass Spezialschar of Siegel modular forms to the setting of quaternionic modular forms on $\SO(8)$.
+In the process, we develop a notion of Fourier-Jacobi coefficients for quaternionic modular forms on groups of type $\SO(4,n+2)$.
 We now summarize the results of this paper.